 Margerie Glacier is one of the most popular glaciers and destinations in the park because it is one of the most active glaciers advancing about 12 to 14 feet (3.6-4.3 m) a day.
 This means that you will have a pretty good chance of seeing a calving glacier.

 Almost everyone traveling to Alaska possesses a desire to see some of the magnificent creatures that are hard to find anywhere else in the United States.
 On land, people hope to see the grizzly bear – this is the pinnacle wildlife sighting.
-Other species that people hope to see include black bear, caribou, and moose.
+Other species that people hope to see include black bears, caribou, and moose.

-Glacier Bay Trails
+Glacier Bay National Park Trails:

 The majority of Glacier Bay is admired and experienced from smaller watercraft tours.
 The more adventurous may go mountaineering into the park, but this is not really on marked trails.
 Bartlett Cove has the only three maintained trails in the park.